 Tutoring is located in Room 147A.
-Requests can be made for areas not currently offered by contacting the tutoring coordinator at 701-231-6925.
+Requests for tutors in areas not currently offered should contact the student support coordinator at 701-671-2278.
 Students wishing to gain employment as a tutor should contact the tutoring coordinator.

 Online

 SMARTHINKING provides live, web-based tutoring in a variety of subjects.
 This service supplements our existing academic support services by offering real-time online tutoring and homework help for core courses and skills up to 24 hours a day, seven days a week.
 Students can access SMARTHINKING through their NDSCS online account.